Glossary

 - Perspective projection: a projection that scales its shape based on its distance from the camera.

-- Pixel: a discrete unit used to represent visual information.
+- Pixel: a discrete unit that is used to represent visual information; a picture element.

 - Point lighting: lighting that extends in every direction from a point.

-- Polygon culling: the process by which only front-facing polygons are rasterized.
+- Polygon culling: the process of discarding polygons based on their orientation.

 - Primitive: points, lines, and triangles; shapes that are understood by computers.